faradayio/numbers/_posts/2011-02-01-introducing-the-brighter-planet-developer-fellowship.markdown

 categories: technology
 ---

-At Brighter Planet, nearly all of our software infrastructure consists of open-source packages created and maintained by communities of developers working around the world: Ruby, Rails, Vagrant, Nginx, Rack, and literally dozens more.
+At Brighter Planet, the infrastructure behind our [web services](http://brighterplanet.com/services) is built around literally dozens of open-source packages created and maintained by communities of developers working around the world, including Ruby, Rails, Vagrant, Nginx, and Rack.

 We like to think of our own [open source carbon models](http://carbon.brighterplanet.com/models) and [other general-purpose packages](http://brighterplanet.github.com/projects.html) as a valuable contribution to the free software movement.
 But we recently decided that we also wanted to provide more direct support for important projects and their developers.